Self-Serve

 Pick between using the Tusk template for the GitHub Actions workflow file (Option 1) or creating the workflow file manually (Option 2).

-Review the Tusk GitHub workflow PR
+Modify the Tusk GitHub workflow file

 Create Tusk API key